Dalisra/mongo-wrapper/README.md

 const options = {
     connectionString: "mongodb://localhost:27017/test", //Generated automatically if not specified.
     protocol: "mongodb", // if connectionString is provided this options is ignored
-    host: 'localhost', // if connectionString is provided this options is ignored
+    host: "localhost", // if connectionString is provided this options is ignored
     port: 27017, // if connectionString is provided this options is ignored
-    database: 'test', // default database to return, since 3.6 driver you can change database
+    database: "test", // default database to return, since 3.6 driver you can change database
     maxConnectAttempts: 0, //how many times to try before giving up, 0 = never giveup.
     connectRetryDelay: 5000, // how many miliseconds to wait after each failed attempt to connect
-    reconnect: true, // what to do if connection to database closes. (on 'disconnect' event) log:{
+    reconnect: true, // what to do if connection to database closes. (on "disconnect" event) log:{
         debug: console.log,
         error: console.error